Education - Maryland STEM Program - Established [SB-673]

 Opioid Restitution Fund - Interactive Dashboard [SB-589]

-Requiring the Maryland Office of Overdose Response, in collaboration with the Maryland Department of Health, to develop and maintain an interactive dashboard on Opioid Restitution Fund spending to share prescription opioid-related settlement information with the public; requiring counties and municipalities receiving settlement funding to provide certain information to the Department to include on the dashboard in a certain manner; etc.
+Requiring the Maryland Office of Overdose Response, in collaboration with the Maryland Department of Health, to develop and maintain an interactive dashboard on Opioid Restitution Fund spending to share prescription opioid-related settlement information with the public; requiring the dashboard to include links to the State, county, or municipal websites that provide access to additional information on the use of opioid-related settlement funds; requiring that the dashboard be funded by the Opioid Restitution Fund; etc.

 SB-589: Opioid Restitution Fund - Interactive Dashboard